SiddhantDeshmukh/astroProjects/tac/meeting-mins.md

 (concerning chemical evolution and equilibrium in stellar atmospheres), focus has shifted towards the thesis in recent months.
-Preliminary models investigating chemical evolution in a solar and metal-poor atmosphere have been computed, and the scope for publication should be made clear mid-April 2021 as well.
+Preliminary models investigating chemical evolution in a solar and metal-poor atmosphere have been computed, and the scope for publication on early results of chemical analysis should be made clear mid-April
+2021 as well.
 Immediate goals are to compare a full chemical evolution to a ``post-processing'' evolution (where the chemistry is evolved from pre-computed model snapshots), implement the chemical evolution code KROME